Our team of researchers have experience and expertise in a range of disciplines and social science research methodologies.

 I am a statistics enthusiast and passionate about statistics education.
 My stats education interests include: teaching and assessing ethical professional practice and writing for statisticians, computation and programming, online learning, supporting student mental health, building undergraduate student community, large classroom teaching and innovative assessments.

 My research background is in understanding how people’s social and economic experiences relate to risk of death in Aotearoa New Zealand, using longitudinally linked census data.
-I also used to run a small consulting company, the Data Embassy, working with a range of business, education and not-for-profit clients.
+I also used to run a small consulting company, the Data Embassy, working with a range of business, education, and not-for-profit clients.

 Dr Eileen Li